semgrep/semgrep-docs/docs/semgrep-app/user-management.md

 * `member`

 :::info
-Users in organizations without RBAC enabled are `admin` by default.
+Users in organizations without RBAC enabled are assigned an `admin` role by default.
 :::
 :::info
-Community-tier (Free) users are `admin` by default.
+Community-tier (Free) users are assigned an `admin` role by default.
 :::

 The following table displays features available to each role: